Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

   the arrow keys and escape will not work.
 - On some computers, it may not support holding down of keys without some significant modifications; i.e. you can't hold down the e key and keep moving east.
-If you can figure out how to support holding down of keys in a way that is compatible with `interactWithInputString`, you're welcome to do so.
+If you can figure out how to support holding down of keys in a way that is compatible with `getWorldFromInput`, you're welcome to do so.

-Because of the requirement that your system must handle String input (via `interactWithInputString`), your engine cannot make use of real time, i.e. your system cannot have any mechanic which depends on a certain amount of time passing in real life, since that would not be captured in an input string and would not lead to deterministic behavior when using that string vs. providing input with the keyboard.
+Because of the requirement that your system must handle String input (via `getWorldFromInput`), your engine cannot make use of real time, i.e. your system cannot have any mechanic which depends on a certain amount of time passing in real life, since that would not be captured in an input string and would not lead to deterministic behavior when using that string vs. providing input with the keyboard.
 Keeping track of the number of turns that have elapsed is a perfectly